software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

 ### Shoe model

 Task: Use `steps/mobile/boilerplate.tsx` file as a starting point.
-You need to load a shoe model and add it to the scene.
+You need to load the shoe model and add it to the scene.
 The model is in the `utils/shoe` folder.
 You can use the `GLTFLoader` to load the model.

 Result:
 <video src="https://github.com/user-attachments/assets/9f4abe1b-db67-4f32-97ec-7ceb010099fc" height="400" controls></video>

-4.1 Load a shoe model.
+4.1 Load the shoe model.
 📁 `3DPreview.tsx`
 ```ts
 import { useModel } from "./WebGPUMocks";